EmadAlamoudi/Batch_pyABC/README.md

 # Batch_pyABC

-Batch scripts to allow to dynamically allocate a master/worker nodes for the redis server for pyABC
+Batch scripts to allow dynamically allocate master/worker nodes for the redis implementation in pyABC

-## start a parallel pyABC run:
+## Start a parallel pyABC run:
 run submit_job.sh with the follwing parameters:
 * port number
 * Number of nodes